-My adult years have been spent pursuing various endeavors.
-I spent 15 years working in the fashion industry on production and design.
+As an adult, I spent 15 years working in the fashion industry on production and design.
 It was a fun and creative time.
 I attended college part-time and eventually earned undergraduate degrees in psychology and biological anthropology.
 I am certain my time in the Philippines led me to study anthropology with a focus on primatology.
 Later studies culminated in a Masters Degree in Counseling/Marriage Family Therapy.
-I raised a wonderful son during this time and we remain close to this day.
+I raised a wonderful son during this time.
 Other than motherhood, my two main focuses throughout my life have been nature and art, with the latter incorporating various forms including improvisational theater, screen printing, fashion design, jewelry arts, and mosaic arts.

-Around the year 2002, I took a month-long trip to Barcelona Spain where I spent time exploring the city and, of course, the architecture of Antoni Gaudi.
-My love for mosaics blossomed in Barcelona.
+In the summer of 2002 I embarked on a month-long trip to Barcelona, Spain where I spent time exploring the city and the architecture of Antoni Gaudi.
+My love for mosaics blossomed during my time in Barcelona.
 Upon returning to the Bay Area, I promptly enrolled in classes at the Institute of Mosaic Art and ended up studying mosaics for years under the tutelage of many wonderful teachers.

 I am inspired by nature and strong graphic patterns.
 I tend to favor saturated colors and often work in color palettes inspired by some of my favorite regions including the Pacific Northwest, the Southwestern U.S, the Mediterranean, and the jungles of Central America.
-I travel to Costa Rica often and am currently working on a collection that is inspired by the flora and fauna of the area.
-I hope to live in Costa Rica one day.
+We travel to Costa Rica often and I am currently working on a collection that is inspired by the flora and fauna of the area.
+In the not-so-distant future, we hope to live in Costa Rica and host mosaic art retreats.
 We purchased a small plot of land at the tip of the Southern Nicoya Peninsula.
 A piece of land where jungle meets ocean.
 Land where the monkeys frolic, agouti scamper, and coati explore.
-It is there that I truly hope to combine my love of nature with art.

 - June Martin